 - Have higher cervical dilation upon admittance to the hospital

 Definitely worth trying it out!
+My favorite are medjool dates– they’re incredibly fat and juicy compared to some of the dried out shriveled ones you can find.
 If you’re wondering about how to eat that many dates, check out this recipe for date caramel sauce or throw them in your smoothies to sweeten them up.

 I know what you’re thinking.

-Cause I haven’t been trying to get more sleep, thank you very much.
+Cause I haven’t been TRYING to get more sleep already, thank you very much.

 There was a study that found women who had inadequate sleep in late pregnancy were significantly more likely to have longer labors and require c-sections.